 About

 Alana is a white settler with ancestry that includes Danish, German, English, Irish, and Scottish roots.
-Born in Mi’kmaq territory, they spent most of their life in the territory of the Anishnaabeg people of the Three Fires Confederacy.
-In 2015, they moved to Mohkinstsis (Calgary, Alberta), the ancestral lands of the Blackfoot people, where they began teaching at the Alberta University of the Arts.
-They thank the artists, curators, technicians, administrators, writers, funders, and communities, including the more-than-human communities, that have made creating and sharing their artwork possible.
+Born in Mi’kmaq territory and having spent most of their life in the territory of the Anishnaabeg people of the Three Fires Confederacy, they have lived in Mohkinstsis (Calgary, Alberta) since 2015, on the ancestral lands of the Blackfoot people.
+They thank the artists, curators, technicians, administrators, writers, funders, and communities—human and more-than-human—that make their work possible.

 Contact